Saturday, November 16, 2019

 John Foster Dulles

-Commonly violence is defined as the intentional use of physical force or power, threatened or actual against oneself, another person or against a group or community that either results in or has a high likelihood of resulting in injury, death, psychological harm, mal-development, or deprivation (Krug, Dahlberg, Mercy, Zwi& Lozano, 2002).
+Commonly, violence is defined as the intentional use of physical force or power, threatened or actual, against oneself, another person, or against a group or community that either results in or has a high likelihood of resulting in injury, death, psychological harm, maldevelopment, or deprivation (Krug, Dahlberg, Mercy, Zwi, & Lozano, 2002).

-Political violence refers to acts of violence undertaken to further the political objectives.
+Political violence refers to acts of violence undertaken to further political objectives.
 Violence is a common means used by people and governments around the world to achieve political goals.
-In this context Sri Lanka is one of the countries that is highly affected by political violence.
-The scale and intensity of political violence has increased in Sri Lanka over the past few decades.
+In this context, Sri Lanka is one of the countries that is highly affected by political violence.
+The scale and intensity of political violence have increased in Sri Lanka over the past few decades.
 Violence has become a common occurrence during the elections in Sri Lanka.
 Violence pervades Sri Lankan social and cultural life.

 In 2002 the National Academy of Science indicated that violence can occur in waves with highly publicized crimes copied by others.
-The social learning processes reflected in, such contagious episodes include imitation and vicarious reinforcement.
+The social learning processes reflected in such contagious episodes include imitation and vicarious reinforcement.

-Duncan Pedersen emphasizes the root causes for the political violence and of the view that in poor and highly indebted countries, economic and environmental decline, asset depletion, and erosion of the subsistence base lead to further impoverishment and food insecurity for vast sectors of the population.
+Duncan Pedersen emphasizes the root causes for the political violence and the view that in poor and highly indebted countries, economic and environmental decline, asset depletion, and erosion of the subsistence base lead to further impoverishment and food insecurity for vast sectors of the population.
 Growing ethnic and religious tensions over a shrinking resource base often escort the emergence of predatory practices, rivalry, political violence, and internal wars.
-(Duncan Pedersen-Political violence, ethnic conflict, and contemporary wars: broad implications for health and social well-being).
+(Duncan Pedersen—Political violence, ethnic conflict, and contemporary wars: broad implications for health and social well-being).

 Collective Violence

-The collective violence is defined as instrumental use of violence by people who identify themselves as members of a group-whether this group is transitory or has a more permanent identity-against another group or set of individuals in order to achieve political, economic or social objectives.
+The collective violence is defined as instrumental use of violence by people who identify themselves as members of a group—whether this group is transitory or has a more permanent identity—against another group or set of individuals in order to achieve political, economic, or social objectives.

-William Kornhauser introduced the social attachments theory of collective violence and it deals with the influence of a person’s interaction with society on their potential for membership in violent groups.
+William Kornhauser introduced the social attachments theory of collective violence, and it deals with the influence of a person’s interaction with society on their potential for membership in violent groups.
 This theory explains that people who have no attachments to society are more likely to join a group in order to have a sense of belonging.

 Collective violence is often social control: self-help by a group.
 It typically defines and responds to conduct as deviant.
-When unilateral and nongovernmental, it appears in four major forms lynching, rioting, vigilantism and terrorism each distinguished by its system of liability (individual or collective) and degree of organization higher or lower. ( Roberta Senechal de la Roche Department of History, Washington University).
+When unilateral and nongovernmental, it appears in four major forms: lynching, rioting, vigilantism, and terrorism, each distinguished by its system of liability (individual or collective) and degree of organization (higher or lower).
+(Roberta Senechal de la Roche, Department of History, Washington University).

 Fanon on Violence